 There is a dedicated team of four Chemistry specialists at Monmouth Comprehensive to support students, with extensive experience of teaching the chemistry content covered by a range of examination boards.
-Each class will be taught by two experienced teachers from combine their studies with
+Each class will be taught by two experienced teachers from the team.

-88% OF STUDENTS PASSED CHEMISTRY A LEVEL WITH GRADE A-C
+79% OF STUDENTS PASSED CHEMISTRY A LEVEL WITH GRADE A-C (Summer 2022 Results)

-Chemistry students typically

-Biology, Physics and
+Chemistry students typically combine their studies with Biology, Physics and Mathematics.

-Practical assessments -

-'Lab Book' of specified

-Students will be expected to

-practical activities carried out

-maintain a well-structured

-through the course.
-These

-practical activities will be

-papers and there will be a

-examined within the written

-Mathematics.

-the team.
+Practical assessments -Students will be expected to maintain a well-structured 'Lab Book' of specified practical activities carried out through the course.
+These practical activities will be examined within the written papers and there will be a formal practical exam held in the A Level year.

-units and 3 A2 units.
+It is a Two Year Course.
+There are a total of 5 units, 2 AS units and 3 A2 units.

-the A Level year.

-UNIT 1: The Language of Chemistry, Structure of Matter and Simple Reactions Written exam 1hr 30mins 20% UNIT 2: Energy, Rate and Chemistry of Carbon Compounds Written exam 1hr 30mins 20% formal practical exam held in are a total of 5 units, 2 AS
+UNIT 1: The Language of Chemistry, Structure of Matter and Simple Reactions Written exam 1hr 30mins 20% UNIT 2: Energy, Rate and Chemistry of Carbon Compounds Written exam 1hr 30mins 20%